Guaymas: The municipality

 Almost all agriculture here is irrigated, and depends on wells and the Ignacio Alatorre Dam located in the Guaymas Valley.
 Fields here yield wheat, soybeans, safflower, corn, cotton with some fruit trees.
 The most important livestock here is cattle, with goats coming second.
 However, cattle production has decreased somewhat, with pig and domestic fowl increasing.
 The most important industry is related to processing fish products, such as canning and freezing, all located in the city proper.
 A relatively large number of manufacturing operations controlled by foreign companies maquiladoras have opened here employing over 11,000 people, producing precision machined components for aerospace engines, electrical and mechanical components for automobiles, medical devices, and plastic injection molding for a variety of industries.
 Construction related to the port is also a major employer.
 Some mining occurs here, mostly graphite, with some small quantities of gold, silver and lead.
 The most important economic activity in the municipality is fishing.
 Most fish the waters of the Gulf but some are involved in aquaculture.
 Species sold include sardines, shrimp, and squid.
-In rural parts of Guaymas’ coast, fishing employs over 80% of the population.
+In rural parts of Guaymas's coast, fishing employs over 80% of the population.

 The municipality, especially San Carlos, is popular with visitors from Arizona and Sonora, but much of the coastal area, where the stark desert landscape meets the calm waters of the Gulf of California, is still undeveloped.
 San Carlos is an important destination for sportfishing with modern piers and 800 species that can be caught including sailfish, marlin, yellowtail and others.
 This bay holds a fishing tournament each year in July called the Torneo de Pesca de San Carlos.
 San Carlos also has an aquarium dedicated to dolphins and sea lions, which perform shows.
 The most notable peak in San Carlos is called the Tetacawi or Teta de Cabra, which appears to have two horns.
 Teta de Cabra means “goat’s udder” which it is supposed to resemble.
 Other sports that can be practiced here include kayaking, sailing, jetskiing, snorkeling, scuba diving, mountain biking and hiking.
 San Pedro Island off the coast is popular for snorkeling, scubadiving and visiting the sea lions that live there.